Ying Bu

-Ying Bu (died November or December 196 BC) was a warlord and vassal king who lived in the early Han dynasty.
+Ying Bu (died November or December 196 BC) was a Chinese military general, monarch, politician, and warlord who lived during the early Han dynasty.
 He was a native of Lu County (六縣; present-day Lu'an, Anhui).
 In his early life under the Qin dynasty, Ying Bu was convicted and sentenced to qing (黥; a form of punishment which involved branding a criminal by tattooing his face), so he was also called Qing Bu (黥布).
 He was then sent to Mount Li to perform hard labour by constructing Qin Shi Huang's mausoleum.
 He later escaped with some men and became the leader of a bandit gang.
 Ying Bu participated in the insurrection against the Qin dynasty after the Dazexiang Uprising broke out in 209 BC.
 After the uprising failed, he became part of a rebel force led by Xiang Liang.
 He assisted Xiang Liang's nephew and successor Xiang Yu in overthrowing the Qin dynasty.
 After the fall of Qin, he initially fought on Xiang Yu's side in the Chu–Han Contention (206–202 BC), a power struggle for supremacy over China between Xiang Yu and Liu Bang (Emperor Gao).
 However, later, he defected to Liu Bang's side and helped Liu defeat Xiang Yu and become the emperor.
 During this period of time, Ying Bu held the title "King of Jiujiang".
 In c.August 203, Liu Bang appointed Ying Bu as a vassal king and granted him the title "King of Huainan".
 In 196 BC, Ying Bu rebelled against the Han dynasty but was defeated and killed.